howonlee/diogenes8/readme.md

 Diogenes is an intensely personalized command line only CRM for friends.
 Personalized only to me, Howon Lee.
 Literally down to using my favorite way to refer to peeps in the plural, `peeps`.

-Yeah, there's other folks who did this and stuff.
-They are way less strange than me, though.
+There are of course other folks who did analogous things, but I wanted this specific thing.

 Installing and Setup
 ---